cypress-io/cypress-documentation/content/guides/getting-started/devs-vs-users.md

 title: Who Are You Testing For?
 ---

-When testing components, you should first realize that you have TWO kinds users:
-End Users and Developers.
+When testing components, there are two kinds of users: End Users and Developers.

 A good component test covers End User concerns (finding and interacting with elements based on accessible queries and human-readable text) as well as